Aloompa/dynamo-graphql-directive/README.md

 For a full list of what can be passed in to the `createDynamoSchema` function, check out the [AWS docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html)

+## Running the examples

+To run the examples, you need to install dynamo local.
+The instructions for that can be found in the [AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).

+After it is set up, you just need to run `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb` to run the database and:

+`yarn example:migrations; yarn example`

 ## Example Usage

 ### Scan an entire table